berkmancenter/classifurlr/doc/classification_api.md

 **available**

-The probability, represented as a number from 0 to 1, that the given page is available to users in the given country as determined by weighting the results from individual classifiers.
+The probability, represented as a number from 0 to 1, that the given page is available to users connecting via the given ASN as determined by weighting the results from individual classifiers.

 **blocked**